chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 This extension is generic, in that it can be used to carry key exchange information for multiple different PAKEs.
-We assume that the client and server have pre-negotiated a choice of PAKE (and any required parameters) in addition to the password itself.
-As a first case, this document defines a concrete protocol for executing the SPAKE2+ PAKE protocol {{!I-D.irtf-cfrg-spake2}}.
+We assume that prior to the TLS handshake the client and server will both have knowledge of the password or PAKE-specific values derived from the password (e.g. augmented PAKEs only require one party to know the actual password).
+The choice of PAKE and any required parameters will be explicitly specified using IANA assigned values.
+As a first case, this document defines a concrete protocol for executing the SPAKE2+ PAKE protocol {{!RFC9383}}.

 # Terminology